camunda/camunda-docs-manual/content/reference/rest/history/decision-definition/get-finished-decision-instance-report.md

 ---

-Retrieves a report about decision definition and finished decision instances relevant to history cleanup (See
+Retrieves a report about a decision definition and finished decision instances relevant to history cleanup (see
-<a href="{{< relref "user-guide/process-engine/history.md#history-cleanup" >}}">History cleanup</a>) so that you can tune the history time to live.
-These reports include the count of the finished historic decision instances and  cleanable decision instances, and basic decision definition data - id, key, name and version.
+<a href="{{< relref "user-guide/process-engine/history.md#history-cleanup" >}}">History cleanup</a>), so that you can tune the history time to live.
+These reports include the count of the finished historic decision instances, cleanable decision instances and basic decision definition data - id, key, name and version.

 # Method